 Normally, if a layer is checked in the Contents pane, it is drawn in the map or scene.
 However, as you zoom out, it may become difficult to see more detailed information, or as you zoom in, information may become too coarse.
 While you can turn a layer off or on manually, this can be inconvenient and time consuming, especially if your map or scene contains several layers, or if you change the scale frequently as you work.
 Setting a visible scale range—sometimes referred to as scale-dependent drawing—helps organize how your layers function in the map at different scales.

-You can set the visibility range for layers in maps and scenes under Feature Layers > Appearance > Visibility Range.
+To set the visibility range for layers in maps and scenes, click Feature Layers > Appearance > Visibility Range.

 Set a visible scale range for a layer in a map